 In Nevada, trust deed brokers must be audited by the Mortgage Lending Division at least once per year.
 MLD auditors check everything in the files to make sure they are in order.
 The borrowers provide documentation to the broker, just like a bank loan.
 The borrower signs a promissory note, a trust deed, and a personal guaranty and a whole slew of other paperwork.
 The trust deed must have the investor’s name listed on it, and it must be recorded with the county.
 I have learned a lot of things in the past 20+ years, and I am willing to teach them to you, if you are a serious investor who wants to make 9-12% return with the least amount of work you will ever have to do.

 Every month I get checks and I make a 12% return on investment

 I can’t convince anyone about any investment if I don’t believe in my heart that it is a good product.
 When I shake someone’s hand and give my word, that’s my honor and my reputation at stake.
-The only reason I can tell you about private trust deeds is because I believe in them to my core.
+The only reason I can tell you about private trust deeds is that I believe in them to my core.
 I know, without a doubt, that trust deed investing, done the right way, with the right broker, is an investment that makes a very, very good return, and provides a great opportunity for the ordinary investor.
 If you would like to know more about this investment, and if you have at least $100,000 available for investing and at least a $250k net worth – not counting your house, you can sign up on this website, or give me a call at 702-214-4700, and I will answer all of your questions.

 Ethics, honor, and our line in the sand